Permanent Makeup Pre Care

-The client can help minimize pain by following these guidelines: Avoid alcoholic beverages, aspirin products, garlic, Vitamin E three to five days prior to any procedure.
+The client can help minimize pain by following these guidelines for permanent makeup pre and post care.
+Avoid alcoholic beverages, aspirin products, garlic, Vitamin E three to five days prior to any procedure.
 On the day of treatment, avoid caffeine.
 Alcoholic beverages and aspirin products are blood thinners, which will increase sensitivity and promote bleeding.

 *If your Doctor has you on aspirin or blood thinning medication, you will be advised to talk to him or her and get a written consent)

 Note: If you (the client) has ever had a cold sore or fever blister, then you must get a prescription from your doctor, enough for a total of 2 or maybe 3 procedural applications (4 wks apart).
-The three most commonly prescribed drugs for this are Zovirax, Famvir, and Valtrex.
-Typically the regime to follow would be to start taking the medication 3-4 days prior, during and after your procedure.
+The three most regularly appointed drugs for this are Famvir, Zovirax, and Valtrex.
+The common regimen to follow would be to begin taking the medication 3-4 days prior, while and following your procedure.

 **Note: If you have a known medical condition please consult with your physician and bring in written consent before the procedure.